wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-webhooks-connectors/includes/7-exercise-o365-connectors.md

 After creating the project, you'll need to make a few edits to the default app manifest file.
 Locate and open the file **./src/manifest/manifest.json**.

 Within this file, locate the `connectors` array.
-Notice a single connector is listed:
+Notice a single Connector is listed:

 ```json
 "connectors": [